ShakedLub/GroupLevelObjectivePerformance/README.md

 1. Open the 'Rproj' file 'GroupLevelObjectivePerformance' in R Studio.
 2. Make sure Rtools for the relevant R version is installed.
 This is required for the next step where groundhog will install all required libraries
 3. Make sure the library 'groundhog' is installed.
-This step is important since all packaged used in the simulations project rely on the environment loaded by groundhog.
+This step is important since all packages used in the simulations project rely on the environment loaded by groundhog.
 4. Navigate to the 'Simulations' folder
 5. Open the script 'Run.R'
 6. Running the script will: